scuzzydude/asimov/asimov.md

 Soon enough, for several hours at dinner, the hall is full, serving 300 people a night.
 Many families come two or three times a week, and many parents who work nights send their kids to have a good meal in a safe environment.
 Deemo uses his advanced business degree to calculate that the only way to optimize efficiency further without rushing people through their meals is to start serving lunch.
 It's mostly a residual area, but it's Houston, so there is an industrial concern, probably a petrochemical plant, as well as an office park within a mile.
 Post-pandemic there are many home workers.
 Rather than renegotiate Deemo's contract to include overtime, we hire a second cook, as well as some teenagers to help.
 Within a few months, IKSK costs per bowl are reduced to a level that is affordable to eat daily for all the families in the area.
 It's not rare to find a line of outside the hall.

 This is where the privileges come in.
-You have a hierarchy of the OGs, the scootage, the virtual scootage and the property customers.
+You have a hierarchy of the OGs, the scootage, the virtual scootage and the cash customers.
 In our system, we have privilege with our wealth.
 Those most responsible get the most privilege.
 Because table space is limited, you might have a reservation system, and OGs and their families get priority.
 OGs might get to go to the front of the line.
 OGs might have veto power over Deemo's menu choices.
 Any kind of priority system could favor their members in anyway the scootage decides -- it's an open system.
 It\'s fair that those that are responsible for a public good get priority over those who don't contribute as much.
 Don't get it wrong -- everyone who dines at a SOK, cash or scoot, is contributing to sustainability through resource sharing.
 It just takes a bigger commitment to stake it and make it work.

 What I envision is a staking network of kitchens.
 SOK could negotiate exchange programs with each other.
 Not only do they process each other's transactions -- and thus earn fees from The Foundation -- they can exchange their scootage.
 Not up for soup five nights a week, *Instant Karmic Soup Kitchen's* staking network include *Taco Truck Chuck's*.
 That's all I need to survive.